keyanmca/player-api-docs/README.md

 - AdDurationChange
 - AdInteraction

+The AdError event has an additinal details object.
+To obtain it:

+	player.on('AdError', function(event, data) {
+		console.log('error code:', data.code);
+		console.log('error description:', description);
+		// console output would look like:
+		// error code: -1
+		// error description: Publisher ID not valid.
+	});

 **Setting up VAST2-VPAID ad tags**

 to specify ads to the flash player, you need to define the ad schedule (pre-roll, mid-roll, etc.). the following is an example of setting up a preroll: